rjainrjain/midterm-project-movie-chatbots/README.md

 The bot gets confused because it only recognizes movies in quotation marks.

 ```
 chatbot> Sorry, I don't understand.
-Tell me about a movie that you've seen with the title in quotation marks.
+Tell me about a *single* movie that you've seen with the title in quotation marks.

-user> I really liked "Moneyball".
+user> I like "Moneyball".

 chatbot> You liked "Moneyball".
 Thank you!
 I have your preferences for 1/5 movies.
 Tell me about another movie you have seen.